You can read about the major changes proposed for Buckinghamshire councils in your easy guide or quick summary.

 Read the full proposal report

-- strengthens local decision making
+- strengthen local decision making

-- saves taxpayers’ money
+- save taxpayers’ money

 We don’t believe that change is about seeking short term gains.
 We need solutions that provide a solid foundation for any future challenges and which will benefit our children’s children.

 We believe that any changes need to be introduced through a measured, considered and collaborative approach.

 We also commissioned an open and independent review to find the best option for the future of local government in Bucks.